NYPL/ami-preservation/docs/pages/metadata/imperfect-technical-metadata-fields.md

 #### MOV and MP4

 MOV and MP4 more commonly contain container-level date fields, but these may reflect the creation of the container, a transcode event, a remux, or another software-mediated action.
 Even when present, these values are not always semantically equivalent to “the date this preservation file was created” in a broader workflow sense.
-These formats are also highly susceptible to UTC vs. Local Time shifts; i.e. a file moved from a server in New York to one in London may "shift" its creation time by 5 hours depending on how the software reads the header.

 #### ISO images and DV files